 We were excited than in two days we finally should be in the desert again, at the Nomadic Desert Camp – Rimal Al Wahiba/ Wahiba Sands.
 From Duqm to Ibra it is a 420 km long and (really) boring stretch through a stark, flat and dusty landscape.
-Hour by hour… no change whatsoever… till you finally recognise the first uprisings on the horizon.
+Hour by hour… no change whatsoever… till you finally recognize the first uprisings on the horizon.
 Just before reaching Ibra, Christiane used the opportunity of the landscape to refresh her off-road driving skills… that was our highlight on this long stretch of driving.
-We were really tired, languid and crumpled-up as we found a hotel just outside of Ibra which suited our condition !
+We were really tired, languid and crumpled-up as we found a hotel just outside of Ibra which suited our condition!
 But for now… we just needed a shower and a good sleep because for the next day we had planned to visit the women’s market in Ibra.

-Don’t worry, the women’s market is not a marriage market or even worse a slave market !
-It has nothing in common with that although the Oman abolished slavery as late as 1970, as the last country in the world !
+Don’t worry, the women’s market is not a marriage market or even worse a slave market!
+It has nothing in common with that although Oman abolished slavery as late as 1970, as the last country in the world!
 The women’s market always takes place on a Wednesday and was established in the 90s-era from women for women.

 The women’s market from Ibra is definitely unique for Oman and it extends on the municipal hospital from where it spreads out about half a kilometre.
 The Women’s Souq from Ibra is meant for women only but whilst our visit I saw that it was not seen so strictly.
 Anyway… I respected it and did not enter the women’s market (as you can see at the next pictures).

 The Sultanate of Oman – a fairyland like in a book: A Thousand and One Nights by Alfred E. Green.
-But this fairyland has as much question marks like the books title !
-Without a doubt it’s due to Sultan Qaboos for what he gained for his county in the past 40 years while he is leading it.
+But this fairyland has as much question marks like the title of the book!
+Without a doubt, it’s due to Sultan Qaboos for what he gained for his county in the past 40 years while he is leading it.

 From ‘middle ages’ to modernism… from camel to Cadillac and what once began at the frankincense road, ends today at shopping malls.